avacca1/English-Sarcasm-Detection/README.md

 # English-Sarcasm-Detection
 <h2>Data Preprocessing</h2>
 We define the SarcasmDataset class, which we use to load and pre-process the sarcasm data.
-This includes encoding emojis as text tokens instead of their unicode representations.
+This includes encoding emojis as text tokens instead of their unicode representations, and convert usernames and urls to single token.
 To create a SarcasmDataset, input the path of the data csv file and the tokenizer.
 We then use pytorch to crate a dataloader for the dataset (can be found in the main script).

 <h2>Models</h2>